Chapter 4 - Beef Recipes

 T-Bone Steak: Most people think of this cut when they think about steakhouses.
 Now you can give your dinner guests a steakhouse quality dinner, in your backyard!
 I like to put a little kick in my T-Bone.
 Rub both sides of the steak with your favorite rub.
 One of my go-to rubs is Cookies Flavor Enhancer.
 Sear on the hot spot on the grill for about five minutes, rotating the steaks a quarter turn for those diamond grill marks at about the two to three minute mark.
 Flip after the five minutes of sear time is up, placing the steaks on the lower temp side of the grill with the lid on to finish cooking to desired level of doneness.
 Hit it with the garlic butter just before plating.

 Breakfast Steak: I like to use beef shoulder or “butchers steak” for this preparation.
-This cut is lean but very “meaty” tasting, great for a quick hot sear on the grill and an excellent partner with a couple of eggs over easy.
+This cut is thin, lean but very “meaty” tasting, great for a quick hot sear on the grill and an excellent partner with a couple of eggs over easy.
 Simply season both sides of your steak with salt, pepper, garlic powder and onion powder (red pepper flake is optional).
 Grill over direct heat for about five minutes like you would a T-Bone or a Rib-eye, flip it over and move to a lower temp side of the grill but not totally off the heat to finish cooking.
 While that’s happening, crack two eggs into your cast iron skillet that’s been drizzled with olive oil and heating up over the hot coals.
 Season with salt and pepper, serve on top of the steak (can you visualize that golden yolk goodness?), along with two slices of Texas toast.

 TIP: Lightly brush your Texas toast with melted butter prior to putting on the grill for toasting.